jeosol/developers-google/README.md

 # developers-google
-Repository for all tests and tutorials on developers.google.com
+Repository for tutorials and exercises on developers.google.com